thapabishwa/drf-simple-invite/README.md

 ## Quickstart

-1. Install the package from pypi using pip [Package is not yet published in pypi]:
+1. Install the package from pypi using pip:
 TODO:
 ```bash
 pip install drf-simple-invite